 How Much Have We Spent Relative to Our Expectations?

 Would spending $10 million be a welcome result or a fireable offense?
 It’s all relative to expectations.
 So given the range of those potential reactions, spend-versus-budget is a metric you’ll want to monitor early and often.

 Brightflag also shows how many matters are rolling up to the budget.
-In the example above, 100 out of the 202 total matters are missing a budget.
-This is a helpful tool for understanding and driving adoption of matter budgets, and users can click on these links to view the list of matching matters and take appropriate action.
+This is a helpful tool for understanding and driving adoption of matter budgets, and users can view the list of matching matters and take appropriate action.

 The other approach is to ask the people who are closest to the work—your attorneys and law firms—to provide individual forecasts.
 This exercise is far from an exact science, however, and the manual coordination requires a time commitment most teams would hesitate to make.

 Leveraging A.I. for Legal Budgeting

 The most sustainable solution actually comes from A.I., a technology with legal operations implications that extend far beyond invoice review.